Shweta172004/CHATTOBOTTO/README.md

 - **Supervised Fine-Tuning**: We've harnessed the power of supervised fine-tuning to train Chattobotto.
 This process has honed its responses to ensure accurate and reliable medical information.

-- **Lambda 2 Architecture**: The underlying architecture of Chattobotto is based on Lambda 2, providing a robust and efficient foundation for its performance.
+- **LLaMa 2 Architecture**: The underlying architecture of Chattobotto is based on Lambda 2, providing a robust and efficient foundation for its performance.

-- **Autotokenizer**: Chattobotto utilizes an autotokenizer, streamlining the input processing and generating meaningful responses.
+- **BPE Encoder**: Chattobotto utilizes an Byte-Pair Encoder as a tokenizing algorithm, streamlining the input processing and generating meaningful responses.

-- **7 Million Parameters**: With a staggering 7 million parameters, Chattobotto has been fine-tuned to excel in comprehending and generating human-like text.
+- **7 Billion Parameters**: With a staggering 7 million parameters, Chattobotto has been fine-tuned to excel in comprehending and generating human-like text.

 - **Medical and Small Talk Datasets**: We've meticulously trained Chattobotto using diverse medical chat datasets and small talk datasets.
 This comprehensive training ensures it can handle a wide array of medical queries and engage in friendly casual conversations.

 ## Technologies Involved 🚀

-- **AWS (Amazon Web Services)**: Our deployment is powered by AWS, ensuring scalability, availability, and reliability in serving users.

 - **HTML/CSS**: Chattobotto boasts a sleek and intuitive user interface crafted using HTML and CSS.

 - **JavaScript**: The interactive elements and dynamic features of the chatbot interface are implemented using JavaScript.

 - **Flask**: Chattobotto employs Flask, a lightweight web application framework, to seamlessly manage the backend interactions between the user interface and the ChatGPT model.

+- **AWS (Amazon Web Services)**: Our deployment is powered by AWS, ensuring scalability, availability, and reliability in serving users.

 ## Getting Started 🏁